Learning efficient backprojections across cortical hierarchies in real time: Discussion

 As our theory is based on a rate-based abstractions of neural dynamics, there remain several open questions of bio-plausibility and realism.
 Extensions to our theory may implement Dale's law of either inhibitory or excitatory activity, a constraint which could be realized by separate populations of neurons~\cite{Cornford2020.11.02.364968}.
 Equally, the dendritic microcircuit model could model biology more closely by implementing spiking neuronal output, and arguing that credit is assigned through a probabilistic interpretation.
+Future work will investigate how PAL can be related to theories of spike-based symmetrization~\cite{burbank2015mirrored}.

 Our results clearly point towards future work on theories of on-line learning in the cortex and on neuro-inspired hardware.
-Building on similar ideas in the literature~\cite{6797856,Rusakov2020,McDonnell2011,Faisal2008}, we hypothesize a general principle of using noise in physical systems for learning, instead of considering it an undesirable side effect when modeling substrates.
+Building on similar ideas in the literature~\cite{6797856,Rusakov2020,McDonnell2011,Faisal2008,xie_learning_2004,fiete2007model}, we hypothesize a general principle of using noise in physical systems for learning, instead of considering it an undesirable side effect when modeling substrates.
 PAL can serve as a blueprint for the greater philosophy of viewing noise as a resource rather than a nuisance.